 Treating cervical ligaments to restore neck stability

 In our office, treating chronic neck pain begins with the repair and strengthening of cervical ligaments.
+Our treatments, discussed below and demonstrated in the video are Platelet Rich Plasma Injections and Stem Cell Therapy injections.
 Ligaments are the connective tissue that hold your cervical spine vertebrae in place and your neck in its correct anatomical alignment.
 When your ligaments are weak, they can no longer hold the neck in proper alignment.
-When the neck is not in alignment the vertebrae can pinch nerves, constrict arteries, put pressure on your esophagus among other problems that may cause the myriad of symptoms.
+When the neck is not in alignment the vertebrae can pinch nerves, constrict arteries, put pressure on your esophagus among other problems that may cause the myriad of symptoms people relay to us in their emails.

 Our treatments to restore cervical neck stability by repairing and regenerating the neck ligaments